The Gold Coast Railroad Museum offers several opportunities for visitors and members to take part as a crewmember on Museum trains.

 Becoming an active crew member may be considered a free "bonus" for members who volunteer time and/or services at the Museum and is not a privilege of membership.
-In return for the opportunity to become and remain an active crewmember, we offer a free museum membership to the individual who volunteers his or her time.

 There is no defined contribution requirement, but we aim to ensure that the program is fair and crewmembers have an equal opportunity to operate equipment given consideration to personal schedule, physical ability, and level of commitment to the Museum.